nais/opentelemetry-workshop/workshop/04-grafana.md

 - Section `C` is the log stream.
 It shows all the logs that match the query in a table format.
 Click on a log to see the details of the log.

 ## Exploring Metrics

+(Coming soon)

+## Conclusion

+In this section, we explored the OpenTelemetry data (logs, metrics, and traces) in Grafana.
+We used the Grafana explorer to visualize the data and understand the performance of the application.

+Continue to [Exercise 5: Building your first dashboard](./05-dashboard.md) to learn how to build a custom dashboard in Grafana.